GSV23/GSV23.github.io/index.md

 description: A conference in honor of Michael Gekhtman’s 60th, Michael Shapiro’s 60th and Alek Vainshtein’s 65th birthdays
 ---
-**This webpage is still under construction, any information here is to be considered inaccurate as long as this warning is still here!**
+**This webpage is still under construction, any information here is to be considered inaccurate as long as this warning is still present!**
 {:style="text-align:center;"}
 ![Birthdayboys](./photo.jpg)